johnnyfers/johnnyfers/README.md

 - 🔭 I’m currently working as a web developer
-- 🌱 I’m currently learning React JS, NODE JS, React Native
+- 🌱 I’m currently learning React JS, NODE JS, React Native, Typescript
 - 👯 I’m looking to collaborate on projects whitch will improve my skills
 - 📫 How to reach me: joaovlima07@hotmail.com // www.linkedin.com/in/johnnyfers
 - ⚡ Fun fact: completely in love with Rock N' Roll, gastronomy and russian literature